Regret as a tool of progress and not a destination of despair

 The best part of this unlikely conversion is that Jesus actually walked Saul through the principles necessary to make regret a tool of growth as he was calling him to convert.
 Jesus understood that Saul’s heart was good but his passion was evil, so Jesus talked Saul through not only changing his passion to match his heart, but making the inevitable regret of his former life and actions become tangible tools to build his new life and passion in Christ.
 This process Jesus brought to Saul is truly amazing and is a template for us to handle our regrets as well!

-You owe it to yourself to check out our program “Will My Regrets Ever Leave Me Alone Part 1."
+You owe it to yourself to check out our podcast, “Will My Regrets Ever Leave Me Alone Part 1."
 What you will find are the beginning steps necessary to take the misery out of regret and turn it into a tool of growth.
 Check it out - you won’t regret it!

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.